-The BMC comprises four members of the Board and the GCEO as an executive member.
+The BMC comprises four members of the Board and the GCEO.
 The BMC, on behalf of the Board, is responsible for approving and overseeing the execution of the Group's business plan in line with the Board approved strategy.
 The BMC oversees the Group's overall management and ensures that the Group's business policies and practices are in line with the Group's business interests and are in alignment with sound corporate governance and compliance standards including provisions of the UAE Central Bank.

 As at the date of this Base Prospectus, the members of the BMC are: H.E.
-Khaldoon Khalifa Al Mubarak - Chairman, H.E.
-Sheikh Mohammed Bin Saif Bin Mohammed Al Nahyan, H.E.
+Sheikh Mohamed Bin Saif Bin Mohamad Al Nahyan - Chairman, H.E.
 Mohammed Saif Al Suwaidi, H.E.
-Jassim Mohammed Al Siddiqi and the GCEO.
+Jassim Mohamed Al Seddiqi, H.E.
+Waleed Al Mokarrab Al Muhairi and the GCEO.